 In most cases, cats tend to avoid the following plants:

-Rosemary – Most cats hate it, but felines are unpredictable.
+Rosemary – Most cats hate rosemary, but felines are unpredictable.
 Some may actually love it.

 Coleus canina – This attractive plant, also known as scaredy-cat plant, can be grown indoors or outdoors.

-Lemon balm – Cats don’t like the citrusy aroma or the rough texture of the foliage.
+Lemon balm – Cats don’t like the citrusy aroma or the rough texture of the foliage on lemon balm.

-Curry plant (Helichrysum italicum) – Don’t confuse this herb with real curry (Murraya koenigii).
+Curry plant (Helichrysum italicum) – Don’t confuse the herb curry plant with real curry (Murraya koenigii).

-Geraniums – The aroma and the thick texture of the leaves may keep cats away.
+Geraniums – The aroma and the thick texture of the leaves on geraniums may keep cats away.